OMGJL/MSI-Z490-Tomahawk-OpenCore/README.md

 ​	PSU:					Thermaltake GF1 750w (Doesn't affect this project)

+\*\*My OC Setting is listed on the bottom of this Guide if you are intersted, **DO NOT Copy my setting** as it is very unlikely going to work even if you have exactly the same setup, **unless your silicon lottery is better than mine in everyway**.
+As all settings are tweaked to exactly the highest/lowest value that is still stable.

- (I was using Intel AX200, however I was not able to get bluetooth working, even with different versions of IntelBluetoothFirmware.kext and BlueToolFixup.kext, changing USB Port Mapping type won't work either, if someone could let me know why it would be great)
+ (I was using Intel AX200 for WiFi/Bluetooth, however I was not able to get bluetooth working on this setup, even with different versions of IntelBluetoothFirmware.kext and BlueToolFixup.kext, changing USB Port Mapping/type won't work either, if someone could let me know why it would be great) -- The Very Same Intel AX200 card I pulled out of this PC worked in my secondary PC (3770k + ASUS z77) with Monterey for BOTH bluetooth and WiFi, strange.

 ----------------